publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s115b.md

     (d)  __Defense Acquisition Workforce__  __.—__

-        (1) Each strategic workforce plan under subsection (a) shall specifically address the shaping and improvement of the defense acquisition workforce, including both military and civilian personnel.
+        (1) Each strategic workforce plan under subsection (a) shall specifically address the shaping and improvement of the military, civilian, and contractor personnel that directly support the acquisition processes of the Department of Defense, including persons serving in acquisition-related positions designated by the Secretary of Defense under [section 1721 of this title][/us/usc/t10/s1721].

         (2)